exposit/katamoiran/_posts/2017-08-05-the-skeletons-ap.md

     source: Bully Pulpit Games
 ---

-This is a great one for solo play.
-You take the role of a skeleton cursed to protect a tomb throughout the ages.
+A game for 1-6 players where you take the role of a skeleton cursed to protect a tomb throughout the ages.

 Gameplay is cyclic; first you identify an intruder, then you deal with them while answering a question about your skeleton, then you determine how much time has passed, then you repeat, all with variations that give a strong sense of time passing and the years crumbling the world around you.